Alrecenk/WorldFabric/README.md

 # WorldFabric
 Tools to simplify the creation of many-user virtual reality applications on the web.

-There will be more documentation linked here when the project is further along.
-Until then you can join the World Fabric Discord for updates: https://discord.gg/7Zv2gEWSGQ
+Visit https://worldfabric.org for more information or join the discussion in the World Fabric Discord Server: https://discord.gg/7Zv2gEWSGQ